hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-set-up-credentials-to-authenticate-container-registry-in-hpe-greenlake-for-containers.md

 ## Prerequirements

-You need to have the following credentials of your personal Docker subscription or a paid one.
+You need to have the following credentials of your personal Docker subscription or a paid Docker subscription.

 -	Docker Username
 -	Docker Password or Access Token